The development of a new anti-flu molecule

 Partnerships & Rewards

-- 2019 French Innovation Competition Winner
+- 2023 French Deeptech Innovation Competition Winner

 In France, influenza affects 2 to 6 million people per year and is responsible for more than 10,000 deaths.
 It is a major public health issue, and the only two antivirals currently on the market have notable limitations due to the appearance of resistances, and the seasonal vaccine is not always effective.